Lancashire GAA: GAA History in Liverpool

 During World War 2, the GAA in Lancashire had its ups and downs, one of the pluses was a new club being formed in Wigan.

-Between 1948 and 1950, John Mitchels GAC was formed, however according to Tommy Walsh, they didn't succeed in attracting the young Irish men into their ranks.
+Between 1948 and 1950, John Mitchels GAC was formed, however according to Tommy Walsh, they did not succeed in attracting the young Irish men into their ranks.
 They dissolved into the St.Patrick's Club, St.Patrick's hurling and John Mitchel's Gaelic football.
 Peter Delaney was one of the founders of the John Mitchels club and he became secretary of the larger club.
 By 1953, games were played at Yew Tree Field, Preston were playing Gaelic games and Lancashire got to the All-Ireland Junior Final, losing to Cork.
 Two years later, Gaelic games were being played at Thingwall Hall (St.Edward's Orphanage) and after that at Sefton Rugby Club, West Derby.

 There were many great players to grace the John Mitchels team over the years, however none more so than the great James McCartan snr and his brother Dan, as well as a smattering of Derry county players.
 The reason for this was during the Gaelic exhibition games at Wembley, John Mitchels took part in the festivities against London Shamrocks as a feeder for the bigger inter-county games.
 Of course making the long trip south resulted in not bring a full 15, so the aforementioned players togged out for the Liverpool team.

-By the 1970s and 80s the economic situation was improving in Ireland, therefore the influx of Irish playing Gaelic games in Britain was declining.
+By the 1970s and 1980s the economic situation was improving in Ireland, therefore the influx of Irish playing Gaelic games in Britain was declining.
 By 1978 there were 40 underage games played at Newsham Park.
 A very strong group of families were active.
 The 1980s saw hurling die in Liverpool as well as the underage.
-On the plus side however, 1982 saw comprehensive fixtures being first produced, thanks to Peter Gallagher.
+However, 1982 also saw comprehensive fixtures being first produced, thanks to Peter Gallagher.

 John Mitchels adult team soon began to find it hard to field but thanks to Barry Morris, who also played with the club, reformed the club and affiliated it to the Lancashire County Board.
-The club of course, reached Croke Park to play in the All-Ireland Junior Final in 2009.
+The club reached Croke Park to play in the All-Ireland Junior Final in 2009.